mdrmuhaimin/Hasan_VC_Thesis/docs/index.md

 **Contents:** `HYPOTHESES_catalog`, `OPERATOR_Question_Bank`, `PILGRIM_Question_Bank`, `MN_index.csv`, `RM_index.csv` (+ consent metadata)

 > *Privacy note:* Personally identifying details are presented in the bundle; Only produced for Hasan.VC affiliated members.

+### Key Terms and Acronyms

+- WTP (Willingness to Pay): how much a customer is willing to pay for a product or feature.
+- SAM (Serviceable Addressable Market): the portion of the total market we can serve with our model and channels.
+- PSP (Payment Service Provider): third-party processor enabling payments, including escrow/settlement.
+- KYC/AML (Know Your Customer/Anti-Money Laundering): compliance checks for customer identity and financial crime prevention.
+- SOP/SLA (Standard Operating Procedure/Service-Level Agreement): documented process and response-time commitments.
+- FX (Foreign Exchange): currency conversion and cross-border settlement.
+- Attach rate: share of customers selecting an add-on at checkout or post-purchase.
+- Take-rate: platform commission/referral fee as a percent of gross booking value.
+- Fiqh: Islamic jurisprudence; fiqh-approved guidance is validated by qualified scholars.
+- Ziyarah: religious visits to historically or spiritually significant sites.

 ---